Ards and North Down vacancy & dereliction study

 Background

-Ards and North Down Borough Council commissioned McGarry Consulting (in partnership with Queen’s University Belfast) to assess the level of commercial vacancy & dereliction study within 3 towns and 15 villages in the Borough.
-In addition to identifying and mapping out derelict and vacant commercial units, each town and village was to have their own action plan.
-The action plan set out steps to tackle vacancy and dereliction; and improve opportunity sites within each town and village.
-This followed a 2025 study into vacant & derelict commercial units within Bangor City and Newtownards town centres, which in part led to the February 2026 launch of the Empty to Energised Scheme.
+Ards and North Down Borough Council commissioned McGarry Consulting (in partnership with Queen’s University Belfast) to assess the level of commercial vacancy & dereliction within 3 towns and 15 villages in the Ards and North Down Borough.
+In addition to identifying and mapping out derelict and vacant commercial units, each town and village will have their own action plan.
+The action plan will set out the steps to tackle vacancy and dereliction and improve opportunity sites within each town and village.
+This piece of work followed a 2025 study into vacant & derelict commercial units within Bangor City and Newtownards town centres, which in part led to the recent launch of the Empty to Energised Pilot Grant Scheme.
 For more information, please see the FAQs section below.

 Towns and Villages